 Improvements:

 - There are a lot of suggestions for this recipe, and I wrote them all here for a reason.
 This is a simple recipe, but it takes a little bit of time to learn when things are right with “crack.”
-Be patient, and don’t try and mess around with the original recipe too much.
-After you make it about ten times the process of making it will totally make sense to you.
+Be patient, and don’t try to mess around with the original recipe too much.
+After you make it about ten times, the process of making it will totally make sense to you.
 And yes, you will make this recipe over and over again, because it’s so damn addictive.

 Ingredients:

-- 1 Sleeve Nabisco Original Premium Saltine Crackers
+- 1 Sleeve Saltine Crackers

 - 1 Cup Unsalted Butter